My brief education and research story so far:

 Continuing professional development

 I have completed a Postgraduate Diploma in University Learning and Teaching run by Imperial’s Educational Development Unit and I regularly attend their workshops and seminars.
-I am currently working on the third research-based part of my Masters in Higher Education on unhealthy perfectionism and curriculum design.
-I attend teaching conferences and use MOOCs, books and online education networks to learn more and improve my practice in aspects of teaching and learning such as assessment, problem-based learning, inclusivity, gamification, laboratory teaching, one-off teaching sessions, small group teaching, reflective learning, course design, public engagement, educational technology, transition support, informal learning and emerging bioscience fields
+My research topics included intellectual risk aversion and unhealthy perfectionism.
+I attend teaching conferences and use MOOCs, books and online education networks to learn more and try to improve my practice in aspects of teaching and learning such as assessment, problem-based learning, inclusivity, advocacy, gamification, reflective learning, course design, public engagement, transition support, informal learning and bioethics